google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

     <tr>
       <td><b>To Test</b></td>
       <td>
-        Use Lighthouse to verify: "URL responds with a 200 when offline".
+        Use Lighthouse to verify <b>URL responds with a 200 when offline</b>.
       </td>
     </tr>
     <tr>